jessebenson/service-fabric-queryable/README.md

 This will create a dictionary with secondary indices on `ValueType.Property1Name` and `ValueType.Property2Name`.
 To find out more about ReliableIndexedDictionary go to the [indexing repository](https://github.com/jessebenson/service-fabric-indexing)

+Note: you have to create your indexes the first time you define your dictionary.
+If you make them later, they will not be truly consistent with the dictionary and this can lead to failed requests or data corruption.

 Now, if we made a secondary index on a property called `Age` on our `ValueType`, these queries would be faster because of indexing:
 - ```$filter=Value.Age eq 20```
 - ```$filter=Value.Age gt 25```